 Rachel Pierson is the Managing Director and Head of Research at Beacon Policy Advisors LLC, where she is responsible for direct supervision of the analyst team.
 Prior to joining Beacon in 2014, she was a Research Analyst at a Washington-based strategic consulting firm, with a particular focus on energy and environmental policy.

 She previously worked at the Environmental and Energy Study Institute (EESI), a bipartisan non-profit organization that educates Capitol Hill on environmental and clean energy issues.
-At EESI, she assisted the policy team with organizing briefings for Congressional staff and the public.
-She also authored an EESI fact sheet on landfill methane mitigation policies and co-authored a fact sheet on short lived climate pollutants.
+At EESI, she assisted the policy team with organizing briefings and authorized newsletters and fact sheets for Congressional staff and the public.

-Rachel completed her bachelor’s degree in History and Psychology at Johns Hopkins University, and is a graduate of the University of Chicago, where she received a Master of Arts in the Social Sciences focusing on research and public policy.
-She completed a fellowship program with the Clean Energy Leadership Institute in Spring 2016.
+Rachel completed her bachelor’s degree at the Johns Hopkins University, and is a graduate of the University of Chicago, where she received a Master of Arts in the Social Sciences focusing on research and public policy.
+She was a fellow with the Clean Energy Leadership Institute in Spring 2016.